-This document has been prepared by Catesby Estates Limited in respect of a potential allocation for residential development at land at Woodside Management Centre, Glasshouse Lane, Kenilworth ("the Site"), which lies within the administration of Warwick District Council. ("the Council").
+This document has been prepared by Catesby Estates Limited in respect of a potential allocation for residential development at Land South of Crew Lane, Kenilworth ("the Site"), which lies within the administration of Warwick District Council. ("the Council").

-The document supports documentation previously submitted to the Council in support of the the emerging Local Plan with the Site forming part of the larger overall site outlined for potential allocation for residential development (ref: H40).
-Kenilworth is one of four key urban areas identified within the emerging Plan that is required to accommodate a significant proportion of growth over the next Plan period.
+The document is submitted in support of the Council's emerging Local Plan with the Site forming part of the larger overall site outlined for potential allocation for residential development (ref: H40).
+Kenilworth is one of four key urban areas identified within this emerging Plan that is required to accommodate a significant proportion of growth over the next Plan period.

-The Site is located outside of the extent of built development which defines Kenilworth town, and is currently within the Green Belt.
-However land immediately to the north of the Site, 'Southcrest Farm', has a proposed education allocation (ref: ED2) and land immediately to the south, 'Thickthorn', is a proposed residential allocation (ref: H06).
+The Site is located outside of the extent of built development which defines Kenilworth town and is within the Green Belt.
+Land immediately to the west of the Site, 'Southcrest Farm', has a proposed education allocation (ref: ED2) and a parcel of land immediately to the south is a continuation of the H40 residential allocation.